encode/django-rest-framework/docs/api-guide/viewsets.md

     router.register(r'users', UserViewSet, 'user')
     urlpatterns = router.urls

+Rather than writing your own viewsets, you'll often want to use the existing base classes that provide a default set of behavior.
+For example:

+    class UserViewSet(viewsets.ModelViewSet):
+        """
+        A viewset for viewing and editing user instances.
+        """
+        serializer_class = UserSerializer
+        queryset = User.objects.all()

 There are two main advantages of using a `ViewSet` class over using a `View` class.

 * Repeated logic can be combined into a single class.
 In the above example, we only need to specify the `queryset` once, and it'll be used across multiple views.